easytarget/esp32-cam-webserver/README.md

 By default the sketch assumes you have an AI-THINKER board, it creates an AccessPoint called `ESP32-CAM-CONNECT` and with the password `InsecurePassword`; connect to that and then browse to [`http://192.168.4.1/`](http://192.168.4.1/).
 This is nice and easy for testing and demo purposes.

 To make a permanent config for a different board, or with your home wifi settings etc. copy (or rename) the file `myconfig.sample.h` in the sketch folder to `myconfig.h`

+Additional boot-time changes to other camera properties can be made in the main sketch file; see the comments [around line 253](https://github.com/easytarget/esp32-cam-webserver/blob/doc-options/esp32-cam-webserver.ino#L253).

 You can now set a camera name, board model, wifi settings and some other defaults in that file.
 And because this is your private copy it will not get overwritten if you update the main sketch!